TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 *Practical advise: When the observation matrix (H) is being built do consider that it's size is defined in the following way: the number of rows is the number of measurements and the number of columns is the number of unknowns.
 Therefore when switching from the static case to the dynamic case, H changes also.
-We mention this just to be sure that a possible hiccup is avoided.*
+We mention this just to be sure that a possible conceptual hiccup is avoided.*

 Filter tunning